-Please note as a result of the COVID19 pandemic the rebates for telehealth in Australia have changed, please get in touch for more information.
+However, please note as a result of the COVID19 pandemic the rebates for telehealth in Australia have changed, please get in touch for more information.

 You can book online.

-How many sessions will depend on your unique situation and goals.
+This will depend on your unique situation and goals.
 Most people will use between 6 and 12 sessions.
 After the first session, your clinician should be able to give you an indication of how many sessions would be helpful.

 Individual sessions are 50 minutes.
 Occasionally we may recommend a longer or shorter session depending on your needs.
 If for any reason the connection drops out during our appointment, we will add this time onto the end of the session, and in extreme cases, we may need to reschedule.